carolinefrasca/streamlit-hackathon/app-support.md

 Streamlit's forum is the best place to ask technical questions.
 The forum is monitored by Streamlit employees, Community Moderators, and our awesome community of developers.
 Check out our forum [here](https://discuss.streamlit.io/).

 ## Discord server
+Streamlit's Discord server is a great place to chat with the Streamlit community.
+Feel free to share your technical questions in #community-hackathons.